graphcommerce-org/graphcommerce/docs/framework/config.md

 This value is required even if you are configuring different values for each locale.

-#### hygraphManagementApi: string

-Hygraph Management API. **Only used for migrations.**

-Optional: If the hygraphEndpoint is configured with the 'High Performance Content API', this field is not required.

 #### hygraphProjectId: string

 Hygraph Project ID. **Only used for migrations.**